thutahw/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `cancel`, `cancel x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Saving data
+### F.5.
+Saving data

+#### F.5.1.
+Saving Patient Data
-1. Saving patient data
+1. Ensuring that patient data is saved when application is closed and re-opened
     1. Prerequisites: Perform one of the tests for adding, deleting or editing patient data above.
     1. Close the application.
 Open the application again.
        Expected: Patients listed in the application should be updated to reflect the latest change made.

-2. Saving appointment data
+#### F.5.2.
+Saving Appointment Data
+1. Ensuring that appointment data is saved when application is closed and re-opened
     1. Prerequisites: Perform one of the tests for adding, deleting or editing appointment data above.
     1. Close the application.
 Open the application again.
        Expected: Appointments listed in the application should be updated to reflect the latest change made.

-2. Dealing with missing/corrupted data files
+#### F.5.3.
+Dealing with missing/corrupted data
+1. Ensure that the application is able to function normally even with missing or corrupted data files
    1. Test case: Delete `patients.json` and `appointments.json` files in the Baymax application in `/data` folder.
 Start up the application as usual.
       Expected: Baymax application is populated with sample data.
    1. Test case: Open `patients.json` or `appointments.json` and corrupt the file by adding gibberish text or deleting part of the file to destroy the json formatting.